From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Materials and Methods

+We consider two alternative implementations of a style loss $\mathcal{L}_{S}$, both focussing on style preservation.
+We refer to the first one as \textit{Gram loss}, and the second as \textit{GAN loss}.

-where $R$ performs the proposed online registration to spatially align $y$ and $G(x)$ before loss calculation.
-This enables the utilization of imperfectly aligned training data to penalize any discrepancies in corresponding pixel values between $G(x)$ and $y$. \item \textbf{Style Loss }$\mathcal{L}_{S}$: We apply a texture-sensitive style loss proposed by \citet{gatys2015} based on squared distances between Gram matrix representations of neural network features.
+For the Gram loss, we apply a texture-sensitive style loss proposed by \citet{gatys2015a} based on squared distances between Gram matrix representations of neural network features.
 Given a pre-trained VGG encoder \cite{simonyan2015}, Gram matrix representations are computed from feature activations of its layers to characterize the texture of images at different complexities.
 For each layer $l$, the encoder produces a different number of $N_l$ feature maps, each storing $K_l$ spatial entries (i.e., height $\times$ width).
-Elements of the Gram matrix $G^l_{ij}$ at layer $l$ are computed as the inner product between the $i$-th and $j$-th feature map $F_i^l$ and $F_j^l$, where each map is flattened to a $K_l$-dimensional vector:
+Elements of the Gram matrix $\Gamma^l_{ij}$ at layer $l$ are computed as the inner product between the $i$-th and $j$-th feature map $F_i^l$ and $F_j^l$, where each map is flattened to a $K_l$-dimensional vector:

 Since the Gram matrix computation captures global feature correlations rather than spatial locations, this allows a translation-invariant comparison of image statistics.
-The style loss is computed over all $L$ layers of the VGG encoder, using Gram matrix representations $G^l$ for the online registered target and $\hat{G}^l$ for the prediction:
+The style loss is computed over all $L$ layers of the VGG encoder, using Gram matrix representations $\Gamma^l$ for the online registered target and $\hat{\Gamma}^l$ for the prediction:

+For the GAN loss, we consider adversarial training \cite{goodfellow2014} to compare with previous work in virtual staining \cite{rivenson2019, cross-zamirski2022}.
+We implement the GAN loss in the form of a Wasserstein GAN \cite{arjovsky2017a}.
+In contrast to conditional GAN training \cite{mirza2014, isola2017}, we do not condition the discriminator on input images $x$, as this would cause the model to reproduce any misalignment in the training data.